anh0001/isaaclab_rl_experiments/docs/guides/adding_custom_robots.md

 - Default joint positions should reflect a stable starting pose
 - Root position should place the robot at an appropriate height above the ground
 - Adjust stiffness and damping values to match your robot's controllers
+- Use regular expressions to group similar joints where appropriate (e.g., "RF_JOINT[1-3]")

 ## Step 4: Creating the Environment Configuration